Jadiker/little-updates/index.md

 Stressed about homework.
 Played against the DOTA AI today and got crushed.
 However, me and my friends got 4 kills against it and survived for over 20 minutes, so I'm very happy with that result :)

 I did the interview for the [tech fellows cohort](https://www.hbs.edu/mba/seas/Pages/default.aspx) today, and it went super duper well.
 I'm really hoping I get into it.

+Oh, also, in other news, one of the deans of the houses here is the head of the legal defense for Harvey Weinstein.
+So a lot of people are requesting that he step down.
+Message me if you'd like to hear my opinions on it.